Let's go have a picnic: top spots for dining al fresco

 Lake Minnewasta, Morden

 This recreational hub on the western edge of Morden bustles with outdoor activity all summer long.
 Lake Minnewasta is a hotspot for mountain biking, golfing, fishing, canoeing and kayaking, but if you’re more inclined to sunbath, swim and picnic, head straight to Colert Beach to set up near its beautiful boardwalk.
-Don't let a picnic be your only reason to visit Morden: the city has destination-worthy attractions such as the Canadian Fossil Discovery Centre, the Stardust Drive-In Theatre, and nearby Hywire Zipline over the Pembina Valley.
+Don't let a picnic be your only reason to visit Morden: the city has destination-worthy attractions such as the the Stardust Drive-In Theatre, and nearby Hywire Zipline over the Pembina Valley.

 About The Author